What You Will Learn

 How to Show Something Works the Same Way

-Use the words menm jan to show that something works in a similar way.
+Use the words menm jan to show that something is done in the same way or in a similar way.

 Consider These Examples